monkstone/monkstone.github.com/_posts/2016-12-06-sketching_math.md

 categories: jruby_art update
 keywords: Vec2D, ruby, propane, circumcircle
 ---
-For JRubyArt and propane you need to have a pretty good reason not use Vec2D and Vec3D as replacements for PVector as my recent experiments with creating a circumcircle for 3 points.
-Where we can use a Vec2D cross product in a collinearity test.
-Further to determine the midpoint of two vectors is as simple as `(a + b) / 2`, you could this with PVector but its just ugly, and furthermore you are needlessly carrying a third dimension.
+For JRubyArt and propane you need to have a pretty good reason not use Vec2D and Vec3D as replacements for PVector as my recent experiments with creating a circumcircle for 3 points have confirmed.
+We can use a Vec2D cross product in a collinearity test (impossible with PVector).
+Further to determine the midpoint of two vectors is as simple as `(a + b) / 2`, you could this with PVector but it is just ugly, and furthermore you are needlessly carrying a third dimension.
 Here is my most recent sketch:-

 ### circumcircle_sketch.rb ###